AnthonyPriceOne2691/quotes-db/server/README.md

 ## Stop application

-1. Stop Node.js application
+1. Stop Node.js application using `Ctrl + C` in the terminal
-1. Stop DB containers using `docker compose down -d`
+1. Stop DB containers using `docker compose down`

 ---